 Electricity in the ancient world: the story of the Baghdad 'battery'

 But, without a doubt, the most amazing example of electricity in antiquity is the Baghdad battery.
 This peculiar instrument was discovered by an expedition led by Dr. Wilhelm Koenig of the Iraq Museum in Baghdad in 1936.
-The finding consisted of a vase made of clay, about 14 centimeters high and with the largest diameter at 8 centimeters.
+The finding consisted of a vase made of clay, about 14 centimeters tall and with the largest diameter measuring 8 centimeters.

 Although its appearance didn't seem out of the ordinary, scientists quickly learned that there was much more to the small clay pot once they peeked inside.